royalfig/State-of-the-Meeting-2019/docs/prizes/README.md

 ## Pauly Prize
 ::: tip
 Awarded for the best first book on the history of science in the Americas and written in English.
-[Learn more](https://hssonline.org/about/honors/philip-j-pauly-prize/)
+[Learn more about the Pauly Prize](https://hssonline.org/about/honors/philip-j-pauly-prize/)
 :::

 <p class="prize-winner">Megan Raby</p>